Native of India used childhood difficulties as fuel for health care passion

 I looked at Right at Home and Comfort Keepers, those two.
 What set Nurse Next Door was, of course, the culture.
 Here were folks who were so passionate, they wanted to change healthcare.
 How did they do this?
 They have a 24/7 healthcare center.
 No other agency has that.
 It’s like a lifeline.
 It’s so important because it’s not just helping clients, it’s helping the franchise partner.
 I can take a break.
 I can be with my family.
 You couldn’t do that with any other agency.

 How large is the need for your service in your area and in general?

-What qualities do you think a successful Nurse Next Door franchise partner must have?
+What qualities do you think a Nurse Next Door franchise owner needs to succeed?